Tampa Bay Redfish Fishing Charter – Catch Trophy Reds Year-Round

 Spring

-Spring redfish transition from rivers and deeper creeks back onto the flats.
+In spring, fish transition from rivers and deeper creeks back onto the flats.
 They’re feeding aggressively as water temperatures rise.
 This is a prime time to pitch live pilchards, shrimp, or artificial paddle tails to cruising fish.

 Summer